SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 ![Webhook Registration in Event Mesh](../pics/step6_Webhook_Registration.png)

-We have now registered the Kyma Function as webhook for the messages in the `supplychainissue` queue.
+We have now registered the Kyma Function as webhook for the messages in the `supplychainissue<userID>` queue.
 In the next step we implement the business logic in the Kyma Function.

 ## Step 6.3 - Implementing the Kyma Function `updateorderstatus`